 - The last orders of Phase 2b2 SD40's (PC 6240-6284) feature Phase 2c-style handrails.

-- Standard fan arrangement used tall radiator fans and a lower dynamic brake fan.
-Some units had lowered radiator fans, or a dynamic brake fan raised on a rim.
+- Standard fan arrangement used tall radiator fans and lower dynamic brake fans; some units had lowered radiator fans.

 - On versions with clasp-brake trucks, sanding nozzle routing varied, either under or through the brake beams.

 - The end of the walkway blower duct varied across all phases, with the associated handrail jog either before or after the 4th handrail stanchion from the rear.
 17